garveychan/1up-bouldering/README.md

 ### Login Details

-Please use the following login details to access the production app:
+Please use the following login details to test the live application:

 URL - <https://1upbouldering.app>